NicolasRestrep/website/content/research/index.md

 Social scientists have often envisioned cultural transmission occurring through social networks.
 In my work, I explore the role of networks in the transmission or retention of cultural information.
 With different colleagues, we recently published a simulation-based [paper](https://royalsocietypublishing.org/doi/full/10.1098/rsos.211324) that shows that central-place foraging results in networks that are well suited for cultural transmission.
 I am also currently collaborating with a team of sociologists and ecologists looking at how resilient the networks of multiple species are to different types of node removal.

 ![Modeling](nets.png)

+## Functionalism in Sociological Explanations

+Along with [Andrés Castro Araújo](https://acastroaraujo.github.io/) we have noticed a trend: even though functionalism has been a derogatory term in sociology, a lot of sociological explanations still use functionalist arguments cryptically.
+We argue that this disconnection stems from associating functionalist explanations to substantive theories of the social world.
+This need not be the case.
+We contend that functionalism encompasses several styles of argument that can be more or less appropriate given the claims advanced, and that require more or less empirical evidence to be adjudicated.